 - 1. Admission, Pre-Candidacy (Full) Granted to an applicant who plans to work toward a graduate degree and whose application meets admission requirements as set forth by the Graduate College and the academic department. - 2.
 Admission, Certification Program Granted to an applicant who plans to work toward a certification program and whose application meets admission requirements as set forth by the Graduate College and the academic department. - 3.
-Admission, with Conditions Granted to an applicant who plans to work toward a graduate degree or certification program but does not meet the academic criteria for Admission (e.g., overall/major quality point average, graduate test scores, etc.) or who does not have all of the other requirements (e.g., prerequisite coursework, licenses, statement of goals/letter of intent, etc.) necessary for admission, pre-candidacy (full).
-In the admission decision letter, the conditions to be fulfilled are delineated.
-Upon fulfillment of the stated conditions, the student may request a change of admission classification from Admission, with Conditions to Admission, Pre-Candidacy.
+Admission, with Conditions Granted to an applicant who plans to work toward a graduate degree or certification program but does not meet the academic criteria for admission (e.g., overall/major quality point average, graduate test scores, etc.) or who does not have all of the other requirements (e.g., prerequisite coursework, licenses, etc.) necessary for admission, pre-candidacy (full).
+Upon departmental recommendation of the stated conditions, the student may request a change of admission classification from Admission, with Conditions to Admission, Pre-Candidacy.
 The Graduate Dean will seek the recommendation of the graduate coordinator, and then make the decision for approval or disapproval. - 4.
 Admission, Special Status Granted to an applicant who plans to enroll in graduate courses for professional development or extending learning, but does not intend to pursue a degree or certification.
 Special Status admission also may be granted to applicants who wish to explore graduate studies prior to applying to a graduate degree or certification program.
 In such cases, students must apply to the program before the completion of 12 credit hours.
 Courses completed as a Special Status (non-degree) student will not automatically be applicable toward the degree or certification program.
+Students must provide documentation of an earned baccalaureate degree from a regionally accredited college or university. - 5.
+Admission Denied Applicants denied admission by the Graduate College will receive a letter from the Graduate Dean informing them of the decision.